mmdzarei/facebook-video-downloader/README.md

 This was tested on python3.8

-The code is messy, use it on your own risk please.
+The code is messy, and telegram has been updated gazillion times, so please use it on your own risk.

 HD downloader does not work due to facebook xpath change.